Giovanni Preziosi: Later career and death

 In 1923, Preziosi coadiuvated the Italian nationalist Ettore Tolomei in preparing the manifesto called the Provvedimenti per l'Alto Adige ("Measures for the Alto Adige"), becoming the blueprint for the Italianization of South Tyrol campaign.
 Preziosi's growing prestige was rewarded in 1942 when he was made a minister of state.
-Following the formation of the Nazi puppet state of the Italian Social Republic (RSI), Preziosi was initially moved to Nazi Germany where he was to serve as Adolf Hitler's adviser on Italian affairs.
+Some in the Nazi hierarchy considered putting Farinacci in charge of a German-backed Italian government in Northern Italy (the future Italian Social Republic (RSI), but he was passed over in favor of Mussolini when the latter was rescued by Otto Skorzeny in September in the Gran Sasso raid.
+Following the formation of (RSI), Preziosi was initially moved to Nazi Germany where he was to serve as Adolf Hitler's adviser on Italian affairs.
 Whilst in Germany, he contributed to propaganda in Nazi Germany through a show on Radio Munich, which was broadcast to Mussolini's Italy, and used it as a platform to attack the likes of Guido Buffarini Guidi and Alessandro Pavolini as "Jew-lovers".

 Preziosi returned to Italy in March 1944 to head up an Ispettorato Generale della Razza (General Inspectorate of Race).
 In this role, he introduced a system based on the Nuremberg Laws and used the new code to crack down on Jewish elements which were deemed unacceptable.
 During the RSI years, he pursued the extermination of the Jews, in the words of the historian of fascism Emilio Gentile, "with fanatical fury".
 Along with Roberto Farinacci, he also became a close ally of Julius Evola during this period in a pro-fascistic alliance.
 Preziosi's activities were at times frustrated by Mussolini, who held a long-standing personal distrust of him, but feared making of him a permanent foe; Preziosi's efforts still ensured that the puppet state would be involved in the Nazi war effort.

 In the late days of the war, following a narrow escape from the Italian partisans on 26 April 1945, Preziosi fled on foot with his wife Valeria to the city of Milan, where they found refuge in the homes of friends.
 The next day, they were found to have taken their own lives by throwing themselves out of a fourth floor window.
-In his farewell letter, Preziosi wrote: "I have lived my whole life for the greatness of my homeland.
-I followed Mussolini because I saw in him the man who could give greatness to the Homeland.
+In his farewell letter, Preziosi wrote: "I have lived my whole life for the greatness of my fatherland.
+I followed Mussolini because I saw in him the man who could give greatness to the Fatherland.
 After 25 July I hoped again.
 Today, when everything collapses, I can do nothing better than not survive.
 In this act she follows me who has shared all my struggles and all my hopes.
 One day, our son Romano will be proud of this gesture."